lazy-sol/solidity-template/README.md

    Note: you can add more configurations to connect to the networks not listed above.
    Check and add configurations required into the [hardhat.config.js](hardhat.config.js).

+   Note: you can use private keys instead of mnemonics (see Alternative Configuration section below)

 2. Create an infura access key at https://infura.io/

+   Note: you can use alchemy API key instead of infura access key (see Alternative Configuration section below)

 3. Create etherscan API key at https://etherscan.io/